kassambara/ggpubr/cran-comments.md

   together.
 One package (jsmodule) calls `ggbarplot()` with a summary and `position_dodge()`; we reproduced its call shape against 1.0.0 and against this release and the built layer data is identical.
-- For the `select`/`remove` change specifically: 42 files across the 230 packages
+- For the `select`/`remove` change specifically: 55 files, across 32 of the 230
-  call one of the eight affected builders, and none of those calls passes `select =` or `remove =` at all, so neither the corrected filtering nor the new error can be reached.
+  packages, call one of the fourteen affected functions, and none of those calls passes `select =` or `remove =` at all, so neither the corrected filtering nor the new warning can be reached.
 (Matches for those names in reverse-dependency sources are base R's `subset(df, select = )` and `tidyr::separate(..., remove = )`.)
 - One further case moves output that was already wrong and remains wrong:
   `ggbarplot(top = )` combined with a discrete `alpha` under `position_dodge()`
   still draws more error bars than there are bars, but which stray interval